braungoodson/Grip.js/README.md

 bfs.js
 ======

 Simple BFS in JavaScript for trees.
-The idea here is to be able to find a leaf in a tree from a root, without `document.getElementById()`
+The idea here is to be able to find a leaf in a tree from a root, without `document.getElementById()`, because when creating dynamic content, avoiding excessive reflow is possible when a tree is constructed before it's appended to the visual DOM.

 <pre>
 // Create a root for a tree.